 In partnership with pharmaceutical industry experts, Bell and Howell hosted a one-day traceability and pharma serialization forum in order to explore the new requirements and responsibilities on Nov.
-17. Attendees benefitted from presentations delivered by serialization specialists and had time to discuss experience with peers who have had similar challenges.
-Watch the video.
+17. Attendees benefitted from presentations delivered by serialization specialists and had time to discuss experiences with peers who have had similar challenges.

 The forum included a regulatory update delivered by Randy Feldman, Excellis Health Solutions’ Chief Solution Architect.
 Feldman provided an overview of the most up-to-date information pertaining to legislation, the status of pharma serialization and track and track implementation, and how it affected different categories of companies.

 We were also fortunate to hear from two study participants about the outcomes of the Healthcare Distributor Alliance’s Pilot Study for Saleable Returns.
 The results from the HDA Supply Chain Trial were publicly released only a week prior, so this was a well-timed topic.
 Kevan MacKenzie of McKesson and Andy Meyer of NC Mutual Wholesale Drug Company worked together to outline the operational impact of the DSCSA’s 2019 requirements for distributors to verify serialized saleable returns from customers.

 The 2019 DSCSA deadline focuses on the distributor.
 It also focuses on tested methods for storing and routing product information between manufacturer, distributor, and dispenser.
 Distributors take in many bundled and palletized products.
 Therefore, approaches to product aggregation served as an issue of key importance.
 MacKenzie and Meyer gave a detailed description of the real-life scenarios and solutions that their companies tested.